 All students are valued members of SFU’s community of scholars.
-The resources listed below are available to support students.
+The resources below are available to support you.

 - CHEM: The Department of Chemistry has a list of graduate students who can provide content specific tutoring.

 - MATH: The Math department offers free workshops in Algebra, Applied Calculus, Calculus and support in Quantitative courses.